jae1911/movie-web/SELFHOSTING.md

 ## Hosting the proxy

+> Work is being done to avoid using CloudFlare

 The proxy is made as a Cloudflare worker.
 Cloudflare has a generous free plan, so you don't need to pay anything unless you get hundreds of users.

 1. Create a Cloudflare account at [https://dash.cloudflare.com](https://dash.cloudflare.com).